lmullen/lincolnmullen.com/source/_posts/2014-05-09-the-spread-of-american-slavery.markdown

 date: '2014-05-12 13:00'
 layout: post
 title: Mapping the Spread of American Slavery
+categories:
+ - Smithsonian
 ...

+*[A revised version of this post [was published at Smithsonian.com][].]*

+  [was published at Smithsonian.com]: http://www.smithsonianmag.com/history/maps-reveal-slavery-expanded-across-united-states-180951452/

 In September of 1861, the U.S. Coast Survey published a [large map][], just under three feet square, titled a "Map showing the distribution of